Ahmad Benali: Style of play

 In response to his playing style in an interview with Umbro, Benali said: "I'm an attacking midfielder, I like to get forward and support the attack rather than the other side of midfield!
-Maybe a bit similar to someone like Kaka – I don't have a nickname like his though!
+Maybe a bit similar to someone like Kaka – I don't have a nickname like his, though!
 Mine's Ammo."

 Italian media based Fanta Magazine said of his playing style, quoting: "Benali prefers to play as a midfielder but if necessary can also be used as a central midfielder or even as a playmaker.
-In addition, Benali can be used as a technical midfielder, who athleticism can help the important contribution in defence despite his lack of height at 173cm.
-Benali also a good dribbler, who can take a shot from distance and has a very strong offensive skills."
+In addition, Benali can be used as a technical midfielder, whose athleticism can help make an important contribution in defence despite his lack of height at 173cm.
+Benali is also a good dribbler, who can take a shot from distance and has very strong offensive skills."

 Personal life

 Born in Manchester, England, Benali was born to a Libyan father and a British mother and is a Muslim, he also has a younger sister, Layla.
 Regarding to his nationality, he said he considered himself to be Libyan.
 Benali has four children: a daughter, and three sons.